GabrielGrabalos/Solar-System-WebSite/README.md

 This project is licensed under the [MIT License](LICENSE) 📄.
 Feel free to use, modify, and distribute the code for educational purposes 🚀.

-## Future feautures ☄️
+## Future Features ☄️

-I'm currently working on a 2024 update to better structure the code, files and overall enhance the application.
-Once that's done, It'll be posted with GitHub Pages or some other more suitable service.
+- I'm currently working on a 2024 update to better structure the code, files, and overall enhance the application.
+Once that's done, it'll be posted on GitHub Pages or some other more suitable service.

+- With time, I'll keep adding more and more details, so I'm planning to make this very easily scalable!

+## 💕 Thanks!

 Thanks for the interest!
+I hope to see you exploring a lot of our solar system!